Ian Paisley Jr: 2013 Sri Lankan hospitality, and lobbying for a foreign government

-In September 2017, The Daily Telegraph alleged that Paisley received hospitality from the government of Sri Lanka for two visits there in 2013 without declaring it, and pointed out that he had been involved in securing a post-Brexit trade deal with that country.
-However, Paisley stated that the claims were defamatory and that he had referred the matter to his solicitor.
+In September 2017, The Daily Telegraph alleged that Paisley had received hospitality from the government of Sri Lanka for his two visits there in 2013 without declaring it.
+It also stated that in 2017 he had been involved in securing a post-Brexit trade deal with that country.
+However, Paisley replied that the claims were defamatory and that he had referred the matter to his solicitor.

-In July 2018, the House of Commons Standards Committee recommended that Paisley be suspended from the Commons for 30 sitting days, for not declaring visits to Sri Lanka paid for by the Sri Lankan government, and for breaking the Commons rule banning paid advocacy.
-The Committee concluded that Paisley's actions amounted to serious misconduct.
-The Committee suggested that Paisley's failure to register his visit to Sri Lanka occurred because he was conscious of the potential embarrassment that would be caused to him were it to become publicly known that he had accepted very expensive hospitality, for himself and his family, from a foreign government accused of serious human rights violations.
+In July 2018, the House of Commons Standards Committee recommended that Paisley be suspended from the Commons for thirty sitting days, for not declaring visits to Sri Lanka paid for by the Sri Lankan government and for breaking the Commons rule banning paid advocacy.
+The Committee concluded that Paisley's actions amounted to serious misconduct and suggested that his failure to register his visits to Sri Lanka had occurred because he was conscious of the potential embarrassment that would be caused to him if it were to become publicly known that he had accepted very expensive hospitality, for himself and his family, from an overseas government accused of serious human rights violations.

 On 24 July 2018, MPs voted to suspend Paisley from the House of Commons for a period of 30 sitting days, beginning on 4 September 2018.
 His salary was also to be withheld for 30 days.
 The DUP released a statement confirming that the party officers had decided to suspend him from the party until an internal investigation were held into his conduct.
 The Speaker of the House of Commons confirmed he would write to the Chief Electoral Officer in Northern Ireland to initiate the MP recall mechanisms, as specified in the Recall of MPs Act 2015.
 A recall petition opened on 8 August.

 On 20 September 2018, the Electoral Office for Northern Ireland announced the recall petition had fallen 444 votes short of the number needed to spark a by-election.
 Following this result, the DUP announced that it had lifted Ian Paisley's party suspension on 18 September, but had banned him from taking any party office for a year.